-Background: I graduated from the Advertising and Illustrative Photography course at RMIT University majoring in photo-journalism.
-I started work as a photographer in the late 1970’s, then got seduced into advertising as a television producer at Clemenger Melbourne.
-In my spare time, I became the Technical Editor and industry writer for Cinema Papers magazine for twelve years.
+Background: I was a country boy, I grew up on the Victorian side of the Murray river, rode my bike to state school in NSW and went to high school in Corryong.
+When I was accepted into Photography school, my parents moved to Melbourne with my brother and sister.
+I graduated from the Advertising and Illustrative Photography course at RMIT University majoring in photo-journalism.
+My final year folio was a 16mm documentary on disabled kids putting on a concert.
+I started work as a stills photographer in the late 1970’s, then got seduced into advertising as a television producer at Clemenger Melbourne.
+In my ‘spare’ time, I became the Technical Editor and industry writer for Cinema Papers magazine for twelve years.
 I’ve worked in production on TV series and features, special effects and computer video graphics.
-I swapped writing for Cinema Papers to become Editor of Australian MultiMedia Magazine for a small Melbourne publisher.
+I swapped writing for Cinema Papers magazine to become Editor of Australian MultiMedia Magazine for a small Melbourne publisher.
 After two issues it was bought by Murdoch Magazines who moved me and the editorial team to Sydney.
-It was clearly ahead of its time, and inevitably closed, but I stayed on as Murdoch Magazines web consultant.
+It was clearly ahead of its time and inevitably closed, but I stayed on as Murdoch Magazines web consultant.
 I moved with my wife Jan and our family to Bungendore when she took the position of Creative Director at Grey Canberra.

 April 1996 We moved to Canberra (Bungendore, just outside the ACT).
 I started a web company called Digital Mechanics with a Sydney partner Doug Bailey, doing corporate web sites for P&O and Medibank Private.
 I was also writing regular, mostly new technology material, for The Weekend Australian, for Cinema Papers and others.

-2002 – 2004 I was asked back to Grey Interactive to help ‘re-organise’ for three months, which became two years as their manager and Executive Producer.
+2002 – 2004 I was asked back to Grey Interactive to help ‘re-organise’ for three months, which became two years as again their Multimedia manager and Executive Producer.

 July 2004 – Feb 2005 We produced two issues of a magazine about food and travel called Regional Food Australia.
 It was then sold to a Sydney publisher.